The Song in Your Heart: In Storybrooke

 Hours later, Zelena helps Regina remember how to isolate the part of the potion that stops time, which they hope can buy them more time to stop Fiona.
 Unfortunately, just as they are about to enact the spell, Gold uses it on Emma's family.
 Emma goes to confront Fiona at the Mayor's office, but Fiona holds Emma's family hostage, save for Henry, along with Regina, Zelena, and Hook.
 Fiona taunts Emma by playing her the song from her childhood, which reminds her of a time when she was alone.
-Henry, upset that Emma has decided to turn over her heart to Fiona, throws his book in disgust, only to discover a page in the book that reveals that Emma's heart was gifted with the magic of song, placed there by The Blue Fairy.
-When Emma meets with Fiona, she rips out her heart but she cannot crush it.
+Henry, upset that Emma has decided to turn over her heart to Fiona, throws down his book in rage, only to discover a page in the book that reveals that Emma's heart was gifted with the magic of song, placed there by The Blue Fairy.
+When Emma meets with Fiona, she rips out her heart but is unable to crush it.
 Henry rushes in to stop his mother, telling her that she has a song in her heart, which suddenly emboldens Emma as her music starts to strengthen her ("Emma's Theme").
 This causes Fiona to try to kill Emma with a blast of Dark Magic, but she fails.
 Emma then uses her magic to free everyone.
-As Henry restores Emma's heart, Fiona tells her that they will still face each other in the Final Battle, and that it will be worse than anything she can possibly imagine.
+As Henry returns Emma's heart to her, Fiona tells her that they will still face each other in the Final Battle.

 The wedding commences on a rooftop overlooking Storybrooke.
-With Archie serving as their ordained minister, everyone watches Emma and Hook exchange vows and wedding rings.
-The residents then celebrate with a dance and festivities ("A Happy Beginning"), only to see the Black Fairy's Curse erupt from the face of the Clock Tower at the stroke of 6:00 PM, with black tendrils streaming out and engulfing Storybrooke.
-As Emma watches, she tells a worried Hook: "...wherever we end up, we're going to win."
+With Archie serving as their ordained minister, everyone watches as Emma and Hook exchange vows and wedding rings.
+The residents then celebrate with a dance and festivities ("A Happy Beginning"), until the Black Fairy's Curse erupts from the face of the clock tower at the stroke of 6:00 PM, with black tendrils streaming out and engulfing Storybrooke.

 Cultural references

-Lyrics from "The Queen Sings," specifically ones sung by Grumpy and Geppetto, reference the Disney films Snow White and the Seven Dwarfs and Pinocchio.
+Lyrics from "The Queen Sings", specifically ones sung by Grumpy and Geppetto, reference the Disney films Snow White and the Seven Dwarfs and Pinocchio.

 Emma's wedding dress is inspired by Grace Kelly's wedding dress.